bitmagier/json-lines-viewer/README.md

 ## Program navigation / usage

-Use Cursor Keys / PageUp/PageDown and Left/Right to navigate on a page.
+- Use Cursor Keys / PageUp/PageDown and Left/Right to navigate on a page.
-Use `Enter` to dive into details of the selected line and `Esc` to go to parent screen (or exit program when in main screen) Use `Ctrl-S` to save current settings.
+- Use `Enter` to go into details of the selected line and `Esc` to go back to parent screen (or exit program from main screen)
+- Use `Ctrl-S` to save current settings.
 The current settings are coming from commandline options (or previous saved config file).